IBE160/SG-Oslo-Flexi/docs/PRD.md

 ### 5.2.
 SaaS B2B Considerations

+These considerations describe how AI Buddy could evolve into a SaaS/B2B product beyond the IBE160 MVP.

-*   **Tenant Model:** The platform will support a multi-tenant architecture, allowing different educational institutions or groups to manage their users and data securely and independently.
+*   **Tenant Model:** For a future B2B offering, the platform would need to support a multi-tenant architecture, allowing different educational institutions or groups to manage their users and data securely and independently.
+This is not part of the IBE160 MVP.
-*   **Permission Matrix:** A robust role-based access control (RBAC) system will be implemented to define granular permissions for different user roles (e.g., Student, Teacher, Administrator).
-This will ensure data privacy and proper management within each tenant.
+*   **Permission Matrix:** A future version would require a robust role-based access control (RBAC) system to define granular permissions for different user roles (e.g., Student, Teacher, Administrator).
+This is not implemented in the MVP.

 ## 6. UX Principles